robert-westenberger/knowledgebase/mathematics/discrete-mathematics/well-ordering-principle.md

 Therefore, $n=p_{1} \cdots p_{k} q_{1} \cdots q_{l}$ can be written as a product of primes, contradicting the claim that $n \in C$.
 Our assumption that $C$ is not empty must therefore be false.
 $$\hspace{32em} \blacksquare$$
+## Well Ordered Sets
+Well ordering cokmmonly comes up in computer science as a method for proving that computations won't run forever.
+The idea is to assign a value to each successive step of a computation so that the values get smaller at every step.
 ## Other WOP Proofs Examples
 ### Example
 **Theorem:**